laviddai/laviddai/README.md

-## Hi there 👋
- 🔭 I’m currently working on ...
-A cool PhD Project at Unimelb 🌱 I’m currently learning ...
-About coding and wanting to help the research field
+Currently working on a PhD Project at Unimelb Currently learning about coding and wanting to help the research field